xSerioUsx78/django-react-chat/README.md

 A simple chat application using websocket with django and react

-Not production ready!
+Production ready!

-Production mode soon...
+Heroku deployment instructions soon...